lepitaxa/lepitaxa.github.io/README.md

 The epithet of a species hybrid.
 The genus name and multiplication sign "×" is prepended automatically via JavaScript to form the full hybrid name.

 :point_right: **Guidelines:**
 - 18.1.
-Hybrids are only supported for different species within the same genus, as no real intergeneric hybrids have been proven within the Lepidoptera.
+Hybrids are only supported for different species within the same genus, as intergeneric hybrids are extremely rare within the Lepidoptera.
 - 18.2.
 If the parent species do not belong to the same subgenus or species group, the hybrid should be listed separately within the lowest common taxon.
 Introducing a new subgenus or species group for the hybrid alone is not required, instead it should be listed as a stand-alone name before all subgenera within a genus or before all species groups within a subgenus.
 - 18.3.
 If the parent species do belong to the same subgenus or species group, the hybrid should be listed alphabetically along with the other species.
 The the multiplication sign "×" should be ignored when sorting.
 - 18.3.
 The naming of hybrids follows Guidelines 14.2. and 14.3.